PTC-Education/RPi-EdgeMicroserver/README.md

 ## Creating Custom Properties

 This section of the repository outlines the process behind defining custom properties in the Lua Script Resource.
 It also outlines getting and setting values from properties.
-Click [here](https://github.com/PTC-Education/RaspberryPi-EMS-Lua-Python/tree/main/Creating%20Custom%20Properties) to get started writing custom properties.

 ```lua
 -- Base Structure for declaring new properties